-46.1.
-Process
+44.1 Process

-46.1.1.
-Informal Grievance Process
+44.1.1 Informal Grievance Process

 Within five (5) working days/shifts from the event giving rise to a grievance or from the date the employee could reasonably have been expected to have had knowledge of such event, the employee shall orally discuss the grievance with his/her immediate supervisor.
 (Exception: where the grievance directly involves the working relationship with the supervisor, the grievance shall be presented to the next higher level of supervision).
 The supervisor hearing the grievance shall have five (5) working days/shifts to answer the grievance.
 The employee and supervisor have a mutual responsibility to have the grievance resolved at their level whenever possible.
-Presentation of an informal grievance shall be necessary prior to processing it further as a formal grievance.
+Presentation of an informal grievance.

-46.1.2.
-Formal Grievance Process
+44.1.2 Formal Grievance Process